-Technology on air is developing rapidly and growing enormously.
-We are in the era of drone where dependance of aircraft is minimal.
-UAV are very popular and has wide range of application.
+Technology on-air is developing rapidly and growing enormously.
+We are in the era of drones where dependence on aircraft is minimal.
+UAV is very popular and has a wide range of applications.

-In 2013, Robotics association of Nepal we provided RC fixed wing airplane where we let participants understand ABC of aerodynamics then completed to Z viz flying the RC airplane.
+In 2013, the Robotics Association of Nepal provided an RC fixed-wing airplane where we let participants understand the ABC of aerodynamics then completed to Z viz flying the RC airplane.

-On 2015, we conducted closed workshop for 8 students of Tri-chandra college on quadcopter making and flying.
-We had demo of Phantom II at Kantipur Engineering College(KEC).
+In 2015, we conducted a closed workshop for 8 students of Tri-Chandra Multiple Campus on quadcopter making and flying.
+We had a demo of Phantom II at Kantipur Engineering College(KEC).

-To transfer this knowledge of aerodynamics, different workshop will be conducted.
+To transfer this knowledge of aerodynamics, different workshops will be conducted.

-Here are the basic thing you need to know for aerodynamics:
+Here is the basic thing you need to know for aerodynamics:

 Aerodynamics is the way air moves around things.
 The rules of aerodynamics explain how an airplane is able to fly.
 Anything that moves through air reacts to aerodynamics.
 A rocket blasting off the launch pad and a kite in the sky react to aerodynamics.
 Aerodynamics even acts on cars, since air flows around cars.